MichelangeloFlorio/Zeek-Pcap-Features-Extractor/README.md

 print('Read in {:d} Rows...'.format(len(zeek_df)))
 zeek_df.head()
 ```
-The following example of code is to Train/fit and Predict anomalous instances using the Isolation Forest model:
+The following example of code is explains how to train/fit and predict anomalous instances using the Isolation Forest model:
 ```python
 odd_clf = IsolationForest(contamination=0.35)
 odd_clf.fit(zeek_matrix)